rozek/blockly-ai-playground/README.md

 ![Hello_World](./Examples/Hello_World.png)

-> this is the typical "Hello, World" example (see [Blockly workspace file](./Examples/Hello_World.json))
+> this is the typical "Hello, World" example (see [Blockly workspace file](./Examples/Hello_World.json) - download it onto your computer and then upload it into the Blockly workspace)
 ### Alert, Confirm, Prompt ###

 ![Alert_Confirm_Prompt](./Examples/Alert_Confirm_Prompt.png)

 > if you do not want to implement a "real" user interface (with an event loop), it may already be sufficient to use the browser's built-in pop-up dialogs `alert`, `confirm` and `prompt` - for simple use cases, at least.
-This example demonstrates how to use them (see [Blockly workspace file](./Examples/Alert_Confirm_Prompt.json))
+This example demonstrates how to use them (see [Blockly workspace file](./Examples/Alert_Confirm_Prompt.json) - download it onto your computer and then upload it into the Blockly workspace)

 ### Console ###

 ![Console](./Examples/Console.png)

-> this example demonstrates all Console functions (see [Blockly workspace file](./Examples/Console.json))
+> this example demonstrates all Console functions (see [Blockly workspace file](./Examples/Console.json) - download it onto your computer and then upload it into the Blockly workspace)

 ### Suspend, Resume, Abort ###

 ![Suspend_Resume_Abort](./Examples/Suspend_Resume_Abort.png)

-> use this little Blockly program to get familiar with "Suspend", "Resume" and "Abort" (see [Blockly workspace file](./Examples/Suspend_Resume_Abort.json))
+> use this little Blockly program to get familiar with "Suspend", "Resume" and "Abort" (see [Blockly workspace file](./Examples/Suspend_Resume_Abort.json) - download it onto your computer and then upload it into the Blockly workspace)

 ### throw ###

 ![throwError](./Examples/throwError.png)

-> this example illustrates how to use the "throw" block (see [Blockly workspace file](./Examples/throwError.json)) - please note, that all blocks following a "throw" will not be evaluated as throwing an exception will terminate a Blockly program
+> this example illustrates how to use the "throw" block (see [Blockly workspace file](./Examples/throwError.json) - download it onto your computer and then upload it into the Blockly workspace) - please note, that all blocks following a "throw" will not be evaluated as throwing an exception will terminate a Blockly program